JohnSnowLabs/johnsnowlabs/docs/_posts/mauro-nievoff/2023-05-19-ner_vop_problem_wip_en.md

                             ner,
                             ner_converter))

-val data = Seq("I"ve been experiencing joint pain and fatigue lately, so I went to the rheumatology department.
+val data = Seq("I've been experiencing joint pain and fatigue lately, so I went to the rheumatology department.
 After some tests, they diagnosed me with rheumatoid arthritis and started me on a treatment plan to manage the symptoms.").toDS.toDF("text")

 val result = pipeline.fit(data).transform(data)
 ```